Introduction: Star Finder

 - Next there is some rounding error in the calculation of the rotational position.
 This error is kept low by using milliseconds in 64 bit precision.
 The non cumulative error is less than two-hundredth of a step over a day and thus totally neglectable;

-- The calculation of the sidereal time introduces a cumulative drift of about a hundredth of a step per year, and is therefor neglectable;
+- The calculation of the sidereal time introduces a cumulative drift of less than two-hundredths of a step per year, and is therefor also neglectable;

 As you can see, when using the more precise DS3231 or DS3232, and keeping the battery charged so the calibration is not lost, acceptable drift is maintained over several years.
 Calculation drift, meaning the error, even if the device is calibrated, is not noticeable over more than 100 years between the calibration of the star's date-time and real time.
 Non-drift precision is almost entirely determined by the quality of the mechanical build and components.